-If you are in the process of making an employee or employees redundant, contact an experienced redundancy solicitor with the specialist knowledge necessary to ensure that you, as the employer can manage this process seamlessly and with as much or as little hand holding as you choose.
+If you are in the process of making an employee or employees redundant, contact an experienced redundancy solicitor with the specialist knowledge necessary to ensure that you, as the employer can manage this process seamlessly and with as much or as little assistance as you choose.

 Farleys can provide an assessment, strategic planning and continued advice and support with the whole redundancy process, from start to finish.
 This will limit the risk of grievances and/or Employment Tribunal claims including for unfair dismissal and/or discrimination and awards of significant compensation.
 With our specialist redundancy solicitors’ expertise, our advice, methods and tactics are balanced with your commercial objectives.